Do you feel embarrassed by your smile due to crooked teeth?

-For many patients, there may be cosmetic alternatives to braces for improving the alignment of their smile.
-For a single crooked tooth that does not affect the function or comfort of the bite, cosmetic treatments such as Porcelain veneers or dental crowns may be used to improve the aesthetic of the smile without the need for orthodontics.
+Many patients may have cosmetic alternatives to braces to improve their smile alignment.
+For a crooked tooth that does not affect the function or comfort of the bite, cosmetic treatments such as Porcelain veneers or dental crowns may be used to improve the smile’s aesthetic without needing orthodontics.
 Cosmetic solutions for crooked teeth can boost self-confidence and help patients achieve their ideal smile.

 Your dentist will evaluate your smile and the full impact of your crooked teeth on other aspects of your oral health.
-The dentist will discuss all of your treatment options with you and help you choose the option that is best suited to your unique needs while achieving your goals.
+The dentist will discuss your treatment options with you and help you choose the best option for your unique needs while achieving your goals.